What a $25,000 Wedding Budget Looks Like [Spreadsheet + Tips to Save]

 12. Love the cake topper!
 Sorry I couldn’t make it, Mike!
 Two interesting observations: the bridesmaid had a more expensive bouquet than the bride, and the wedding dress cost more than your wife’s wedding band (although that doesn’t specify if there was a separate engagement ring, which for women is usually more expensive than the wedding band)! 🙂

-1. Avatar Michael Pruser says:
+1. Michael Pruser says:

 Sorry bout that Ryan … two good points to follow-up on.